17 Genius Ways to Lie Like a Spy

 One of the biggest ways to give away that you aren’t telling the truth is when you lose your confidence and convince yourself that the person you are lying to knows you aren’t giving them a straight answers.
 In fact, there’s a good chance they have no idea, and if you just trust yourself you’ll likely get away with it.

-“Humans only correctly identify lies at a rate of about 50%,” says Andrew Bustamante, a former covert CIA officer who lived undercover for nearly a decade.
+“Humans only correctly identify lies at a rate of about 50 percent,” says Andrew Bustamante, a former covert CIA officer who lived undercover for nearly a decade.
 “That means there is always the ‘shadow of doubt’ when someone tries to assess whether you are lying or being truthful.
-Remember that you have the advantage because only you know with 100% certainty that you are lying.”
-And if you need a quick confidence boost, try one of these 70 Genius Tricks to Boost Your Confidence.
+Remember that you have the advantage because only you know with 100-percent certainty that you are lying.”

 Stick to Your Story